shimwell/example-dockerhub-upload/README.md

 To demonstrate the use of build-arg when builind a dockerfile there are two additional docker images made.
-One where the .yml file passes a false value to the build args and one where a true value is passed
+One where the .yml file passes a false value to the build args and one where a true value is passed.

 - pushing to develop branch will build and upload a docker image with the develop=with-true tag
 - pushing to develop branch will build and upload a docker image with the develop=with-false tag